dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 ##  Why and when should you consider using coroutines ?

 ## Increasing demand for efficient resource usage
-As you may have noticed in the last few years there's been increased attention for efficient resource usage.
+As you may have noticed in the last few years there has been increased attention for efficient resource usage.
-There's multiple reasons for this:
+There are multiple reasons for this:
 - Smartphones and their apps increased the amount of clients for applications
 - Many more small devices running on limited battery life and increasing expectations from users about their responsiveness.
 - Processor speeds are reaching their limits